yuvalmGS/gigaspaces-wiki-jekyll/xap97net/deployment-on-machine-startup.markdown

 # Overview

 Service Grid deployment can be considered something that should be done automatically, without user intervention, moreover, if a server machine crashes and reboots, the Service Grid and deployed processing unit should restart and redeploy when the machines restarts.
-All of these can be acoomplished using GigaSpaces Windows Services Manager and the different [Service Grid components as windows services|Service Grid Components as Windows Services].
+All of these can be acoomplished using GigaSpaces Windows Services Manager and the different depanlinkService Grid components as windows servicestengahlink./service-grid-components-as-windows-services.htmlbelakanglink.
 This page demonstrate how to configure a server machine to start its service grid components and deploy processing units upon machine startup.

 # Configure Grid Service Manager and Grid Service Containers

-In order to have Grid Service Managers (Gsm) and Grid Service Containers (Gsc) to start on machine startup they should be installed as windows services using [GigaSpaces Windows Service Manager|Service Grid Components as Windows Services#Windows Services Manager].
-Each installed service needs to be [configured|Service Grid Components as Windows Services#Service Configuration] seperately with the appropriate lookup groups by updating the service configuration file `"-Dcom.gs.jini_lus.groups"` option.
+In order to have Grid Service Managers (Gsm) and Grid Service Containers (Gsc) to start on machine startup they should be installed as windows services using depanlinkGigaSpaces Windows Service Managertengahlink./service-grid-components-as-windows-services.html#Windows Services Managerbelakanglink.
+Each installed service needs to be depanlinkconfiguredtengahlink./service-grid-components-as-windows-services.html#Service Configurationbelakanglink seperately with the appropriate lookup groups by updating the service configuration file `"-Dcom.gs.jini_lus.groups"` option.

 {% highlight xml %}